 Acting on Big Dreams

 Actor William Fichtner is known by Western action movie lovers as Butch Cavendish, the villain and murderous ringleader of a band of outlaws in The Lone Ranger.
 Superhero fans know him best for his portrayal of the manager of Gotham National Bank in The Dark Knight.
 Some were introduced to Bill recently by tuning in to the CBS series Mom, which promoted him to a series regular as Bonnie’s season-4 suitor this past summer.
 His roles in Black Hawk Down, Armageddon, Contact, and The Perfect Storm are among his most memorable movie appearances.
-But The College at Brockport community recognizes Bill for more than his 75 movie and television credits; it proudly celebrates him as an eminent member of its Class of 1978.
+But SUNY Brockport community recognizes Bill for more than his 75 movie and television credits; it proudly celebrates him as an eminent member of its Class of 1978.

 During Bill’s junior year, he received a call from an academic advisor informing him that he had yet to fulfill one of two required Fine Arts courses in order to graduate.
 Enticed by the intimate class size, he opted to enroll in an improvisation class taught by Professor Sally Rubin, who is now an award-winning documentary film producer and editor.